-- Sponsor children in school, to ensure they complete their education.
+- Sponsor children in school and college, to ensure they complete their education

 - Enable medical students to undertake their electives in the local hospital.